Skip to main content

 Update Frequency

 NCES and EDFacts data are published annually, typically with a 12-18 month lag.
-We update our dataset when new federal data becomes available, usually in the fall.
+Our current dataset uses 2022 CCD enrollment data, 2020 EDFacts assessment data, and 2019 EDFacts graduation rates.
+We update when new federal data becomes available, usually in the fall.

 Known Limitations